 Daily two-way heavy vehicle movements are to be limited to 20 movements per hour (equating to 240 per day) in accordance with Clause B15(j) of the development consent.
 Peak hours are proposed to be between 7:00am and 1:00pm.
-The expected daily cumulative two-way heavy vehicle movements during each stage of the main works phase are detailed in Table 4.2.
-The 240 vehicle limit is not expected to be exceeded.
-The worst-case peak worker vehicle movements are expected to be in the order of 400-500 movements (800-1,000 daily trips) based on the estimated number of workers, noting that the main works is the primary stage of the overall project.
-Again, carpooling should be encouraged where possible.
+During peak times, it is expected that one truck will be required every 5 minutes (e.g. for pumping operations).
+As such, daily cumulative two-way heavy vehicle movements during the peak period of construction are approximately 10 per hour.
+This is within the acceptable limits.